-This topic describes how to manage permission groups in the Apsara File Storage NAS console.
-You can create and delete permission groups and rules.
-You can also view a list of permission groups and a list of rules.
+This topic describes how to manage a permission group in the Apsara File Storage NAS console.
+You can create and delete a permission group and rules.
+You can also view the list of permission groups and the list of rules.

-- We recommend that you add rules only for required IP addresses and CIDR blocks to ensure data security.
+- We recommend that you add rules for only the required IP addresses and CIDR blocks to ensure data security.

 - You cannot delete or modify the default permission group and its rules.

-- You can create up to 10 permission groups for an Alibaba Cloud account.
+- You can create a maximum of 10 permission groups for each Alibaba Cloud account.

 - Log on to the NAS console.